channainfo/commissioner/README.md

 ## Using Deface DSL (.deface files)
 - Make sure the path of override should match the path of view template
-- The .deface can be use with :erb, :haml, or :text
+- The .deface can be use with :erb, :html, or :text

-example:
+Example:
 ```
 View Template file: app/views/spree/admin/vendors/_form
 Override file: app/overrides/spree/admin/vendors/_form/logo.html.erb.deface